I’m so excited to share with you our next Mini pattern: introducing the Mini Jarrah sweater!

 This view of the pattern includes the sweetest tie hemline, crew neck and cuffs.
 This view is very slightly cropped, but still appropriate for little ones.
 The length and cinching at the waist make it a wonderful sweater to wear with dresses and skirts.
 As with all of the views of this pattern you can swap out the crew neckline for a funnel neck if preferred.
 For this sample, we used quilted sweat shirting and matching ribbing from Nosh Organics.

 View D is a cropped sweater with funnel neck.

-This view of Mini Jarrah includes a funnel neck and a very cut crop length which is still kid appropriate.
+This view of Mini Jarrah includes a funnel neck and a very cute crop length which is still kid-appropriate.
 I love how warm and snuggly this view is and it’s really great for kids who need some extra warmth around the neck on cold days.
 You can also add the hem band to this view if you’d like and as with all of the views of this pattern you can swap out the funnel neckline for a crew neck if preferred.
-We used some gorgeous deadstock rib knit from our studio for this sample (which wink wink will be on the website soon).
+We used some gorgeous deadstock rib-knit from our studio for this sample!

 I am really excited to try some hacks like leaving off the sleeves for a summer tee option and lengthening into a dress!